4awpawz/snitch/README.md

 ## What's New

-Snitch v3.1.0 supports filtering issues by label, by assignee and by milestone, giving you even greater control over how you tailor your reports.
+- Snitch v3.2.0 adds support for overriding how issues, labels, assignees, and milestones are sorted, giving you even greater control over how you tailor your reports.
+See [Options](#options) below for details.
+- Snitch v3.1.0 added support for filtering issues by label, by assignee and by milestone.
 See [Options](#options) below for details.

 ## Installation